Planting sweet peas is a great start off for your home vegetable garden.

-Growing sweet peas is easy; and the sweet pea flower is really charming.
+Growing sweet peas is simple; and the sweet pea flower (picture 5&6) is really charming.
 They are in dark and light purple colours.
 No matter how small is your garden space, you should never exclude this pea plants from your vegetable list.

 Peas are belong to the legumes group.
 I guess you already knew that, these plants will extract their own favourite plant food from the air.
 You need to provide only rain water and a good drainage of warm soil; the rest will be taken care by the nature.

 When near the end of the growing season, I was happy to watch the little birds playing around with our pea plants and searching around for their favourite insects.

 After the birds visits, I discovered that, they had eaten some and destroyed some of the newly grown young pods from these vines.
 So, they can also be considered as one of the garden pest.

 Harvest in late spring (picture 8 to picture 12) to mid summer when the peas in the pods are clearly shown.
-Normally it will take about 60 days from sowing to the first harvest.
+Normally it will take minimum 60 days from sowing to the first harvest.

-Implement a brand new edible gardening idea and occupy your frugal garden with these supper sweet vegetables plants?
+Implement a brand new edible gardening idea and occupy your frugal garden with some supper sweet legumes vegetables plants?